hanna1909/data-challenges-updated/07-ML-Ops/04-Predict-in-production/01-Build-your-API/README.md

 You should probably remove the interactivity mode and forget the `sh` command...
 </details>

-**🐛 Unless you fing the correct command to run the image, it is probably crashing with errors involving environment variable.**
+**🐛 Unless you find the correct command to run the image, it is probably crashing with errors involving environment variable.**

 **❓ What is the difference between your local environment and image environment? 💬 Discuss with your buddy.**